ministryofjustice/ndelius-prototype/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor].

+## Documentation

+The project allows the generation of document based on the source code with [compodoc].

+Run `npm run doc` to generate the documentation.

+The generated documentation can then be found in the */documenation* folder.

+**N.B.
+The generated documentation is NOT stored within the GitHub repository.**

+### Writing & updating documentation

+When writing/updating the documentation you can use the following command to auto watch for changes, regenerate and serve the documentation:

+`./node_modules/.bin/compodoc -p tsconfig.json -n "nDelius Prototype" -w -s`

+Navigate to `http://localhost:8080/`.
+The documentation will generate automatically and reload if you change any of the source files.

 ## Further info

 In order to work with the Rapid Prototype code you should be familiar with [Angular] 4 development and use of the [Angular CLI].